Chapter 4 : Applications of Derivatives

 Differentials – In this section we will compute the differential for a function.
 We will give an application of differentials in this section.
 However, one of the more important uses of differentials will come in the next chapter and unfortunately we will not be able to discuss it until then.

 Newton’s Method – In this section we will discuss Newton's Method.
-Newton's Method is an application of derivatives will allow us to approximate solutions to an equation.
+Newton's Method is an application of derivatives that will allow us to approximate solutions to an equation.
 There are many equations that cannot be solved directly and with this method we can get approximations to the solutions to many of those equations.

 Business Applications – In this section we will give a cursory discussion of some basic applications of derivatives to the business field.
 We will revisit finding the maximum and/or minimum function value and we will define the marginal cost function, the average cost, the revenue function, the marginal revenue function and the marginal profit function.
 Note that this section is only intended to introduce these concepts and not teach you everything about them.